-- Static elastography: a uniform compression is applied by the operator to the surface of the body to produce a deformation of the tissues.
+- Static elastography: a uniform compression is applied by the operator to the surface of the body to produce tissue deformation.
 The calculations are carried out by the device, which displays the deformation induced in the plane of observation.
 The value of Young's modulus cannot be deduced, since the value of the constraint within the tissue itself is not known.
 Consequently, static elastography is not a quantitative imaging mode.
 Its clinical relevance has been abundantly studied.
-Although promising results were recorded, the users pointed out numerous snags such as the absence of quantitative data, low reproducibility, and inter-operator variability. - Dynamic elastography: the tissue is continuously subjected to a monochromatic vibration.
+Although promising results were recorded, the users pointed out numerous snags, such as the absence of quantitative data, low reproducibility, and inter-operator variability; - Dynamic elastography: the tissue is continuously subjected to a monochromatic vibration.
 Stationary induced mechanical waves are used to determine tissue elasticity.
 Dynamic elastography is well suited to MRI because the vibrations to be analyzed do not change over time and must be processed in volume.
 Although quantitative, it suffers from the traditional drawbacks of MRI imaging, which remains expensive and difficult to access, and does not provide real-time imaging.

-The main players in the market use static elastography for their high-end ultrasound imaging systems, which do not offer quantitative evaluations.
-However, over the past two years, products have appeared on the market that offer a technology inspired by shear wave elastography but with certain limitations, since measurement can be done only for a limited area a few millimeters within the tissue.
+For two years now, products have appeared on the market that offer a technology inspired by shear wave elastography but with certain limitations, since the measurement can be done only in an area limited to a few millimeters within the tissue.
 Moreover, these measurements are not in real time and reproducibility is low.

-The Aixplorer[®] system thus remains the only ultrasound system to allow real-time viewing of shear wave elastography, which is the only true imaging method for exact tissue elasticity to date.
+The Aixplorer® system thus remains the first and only ultrasound system to allow real-time viewing of shear wave elastography, which is the only true imaging method for exact tissue elasticity to date.